 Thirdly, CPython for memory management relies on a global mutex on its interpreter called the Global Interpreter Lock1.
 This mechanism comes in handy but computations are restricted in most cases to sequential execution in a single thread, removing the benefit of using threads.

 Memory-hierarchy suboptimal implementations

 numpy supports high-level operations but this comes with intermediate

 and dynamically-allocated arrays.

-Moreover, this pattern is inefficient from a memory perspective: during the execution, blocks of data are moved back and forth between the RAM and the different CPU caches several times, not making optimally use of the caches.
+Moreover, this pattern is inefficient from a memory perspective: during the execution, blocks of data are moved back and forth between the RAM and the different CPU caches several times, not making optimal use of the caches.